Research into the Changing Legal Landscape

 The research will provide your firm with greater insight into exactly what Australasian firms are doing drive innovation and to respond to the changing legal landscape - and help you create a blueprint for change at your firm.

-The research will open be for participation by all Australasian law firms from Thursday, 30 June to Sunday, 24 July, 2016.
+The research is now open for participation by all Australasian law firms until Sunday, 24 July, 2016.

 Win a ticket to the 2016 ALPMA Summit*!